Computation - split between two worthy proposals

 Being able to record from large numbers of neurons is essential for brain-machine interface (BMI) studies as well as systems neuroscience research.
 Meister, in collaboration with Dr. Tim Harris from Janelia, proposes a novel design for silicon probes that can increase channel counts by drastically reducing the number of wires needed on these multi-channel probes.

-Awarded to: Prof. Azita Emami
+Awarded to Professor Azita Emami

 Real-time and fast learning algorithms are required to decode neural signals for BMI applications.
 Emami proposes to develop efficient machine learning algorithms for closed-loop BMIs.
 She plans to implement these learning algorithms on a single integrated circuit, and will be collaborating with Prof. Yisong Yue.

-Neural plasticity for BMI learning
+Neural Plasticity for BMI learning

 Awarded to: Prof. Joel Burdick